JANUARY 17, 2016

 Our first stop during our 4th day in Tokyo was the MEIJI JINGU (or Meiji Shrine) in Shibuya.
 It was just around 8AM so there were only a few locals when we got there.

-Toshi-san explained that “shrine” is used for sacred areas under Shintoism while “temple” is for Buddhism.
+Toshi-san explained that “shrine” is a term used for sacred areas under Shintoism while “temple” is for Buddhism.
 He taught us how to pray like the locals and explained a bit more about Meiji Jingu.

 I kind of drifted away from the group when I saw the ema at one side of the shrine.
 I only saw these in some anime shows I watched so seeing them in reality was a delight.
 Most of the ema are written of course in kanji, but I still found it fascinating to look at some of the ema with cute drawings.

 When I returned to the group, Toshi-san was already giving instructions on meet-up time and place as he would give us free time to explore the place.
 I followed a few office mates exiting the shrine but I remembered that there was one area in the shrine proper which I did not check out.
 I traced back my steps and found some locals crowding a wooden box where they were getting a piece of paper.